 - Cough and sneeze into your elbow or a tissue, and put the tissue in a bin.

 - Wash your hands with soap for at least 20 seconds in our restrooms.

 - Visitors with access requirements can still use ramps and lifts.

 What we’re doing for you

-- We are distancing ticketed events in our spaces.
-We will have bollards, floor markings and/or signage to help visitors maintain safe distances.
+- We will have bollards, floor markings and/or signage to help visitors maintain safe distances.

 - We’re cleaning frequently with hospital-grade disinfectants, and high-touch items are sanitised after each use.